mikemiler/secure-login-collector/readme.txt

 - **Risky** - Creates liability if data is compromised
 - **Messy** - Hard to organize and track

-This plugin provides military-grade encryption, automatic data expiration, and password manager integration.
+This plugin provides GDPR conform military-grade encryption, automatic data expiration, and password manager integration.

 = How the Free Version Works =